sunflora/CarND-MPC-Project/src/README.md

 Udacity MPC Project

-Resulting Video:
+Project Video:

 [![Udacity MPC Project](./../video/N10_dt0.1.png)](https://www.youtube.com/watch?v=tej4i4EK94I)

 **The Model**

-Here we discuss in detail the model, including the state, actuator and update equations.

-MPC stands for Model Predictive Control and it solves the task of finding a trajectory by optimization.
+MPC stands for Model Predictive Control and it solves the task of finding a trajectory/lane by optimization.
 The resulting optimal solution is the optimal trajectory.
 It first simulates the different control inputs to predict different possible solutions and then select the solution with minimal cost.

-Once the lowest cost trajectory were determined, the appropriate input is implemented for each step.
-The rest of the calculated trajectory is thrown away as the new state will be used to calculate the new trajectory based on the input that was previously implemented.
-The input control is therefore constantly calculated based on the environment.
+Once the trajectory with lowest cost is determined, the appropriate input is then implemented by the system for each step.
+The rest of the calculated trajectories will be thrown away as the new state will be used to calculate the new trajectory based on the input that was previously implemented.
+The input control is therefore constantly calculated based on the new state.

 The state vector includes: